koenderks/digitTests/README.md

 - Benford, F. (1938).
 The law of anomalous numbers.
 In *Proceedings of the American Philosophical Society*, 551-572.
 - Kass, R. E., & Raftery, A. E. (1995).
 Bayes factors. *Journal of the American Statistical Association*, *90*(430), 773-795.
 - Simohnsohn, U. (2019, May 25). *Number-Bunching: A New Tool for Forensic Data Analysis*.
 Retrieved from [http://datacolada.org/77](http://datacolada.org/77).
+- Yo, F., Nelson, L., & Simonsohn, U. (2018, December 5). *In Press at Psychological Science: A New 'Nudge' Supported by Implausible Data*.
+Retrieved from [http://datacolada.org/74](http://datacolada.org/74).